ghaid999/holbertonschool-hbnb/part1/README.md

 ### Explaintory Note

 > The user sends a filtered request to view places.
 A loop fragment handles request retries in case of failure.
 An alt fragment checks the request validity; if invalid, it triggers an error message.
 Once validated, the system enters a second loop to repeatedly fetch matching places from the database until the data is successfully retrieved, then returns and displays the results to the user.

----

-# 5. Conclusion

-> Summarize the overall architecture and explain how this document will support the implementation of the HBnB application.